Love Island

 These new body sprays come to Lush USA December 17 2020.

 Sparkly Pumpkin is one of five body sprays that won the voting process from ten fragrances that we voted on.
-I didn’t vote for this one 🙂 That said i do like the products that it’s named after.
-I just wanted to vote for others more.
+I didn’t vote for this one 🙂 That said, i do like the bubble bar that it’s named after.
+I just wanted to vote for the others more is all.

-The bubble bar that this fragrance is made from is more like fruit punch than the body spray.
-To me the Pumpkin Spice body spray seems fruity but with a slight floral/flowery, spicy note.
-It’s nice, just not as fruit punch like as the Sparkly pumpkin bubble bar and the Mr. Punch soap.
+The bubble bar that this fragrance is made from smells more like fruit punch than the body spray.
+To me the Sparkly Pumpkin body spray seems fruity but with a slight floral/flowery, spicy note.
+It’s nice, just not as fruit punch-like as the Sparkly pumpkin bubble bar and the Mr. Punch soap.

 lush description of the bubble bar: